 The basic unit of measurement on the web is the pixel, but InDesign did not support pixels until CS5.
 In this case, in5 treats points as pixels.
 When a document uses another measurement format (such as picas, inches, millimeters, etc.), in5 automatically converts those units to pixels.
 Thus, there is no need to convert a document to another format before using in5.

-Colors, Swatches, and Tints are converted to RGB hex values, no matter which type of color space is being used (CMYK, RGB, or Lab).
+Colors, Swatches, and Tints are automatically converted to RGB hex values, no matter which type of color space is being used (CMYK, RGB, or Lab).
 Tint values are calculated using the existing color space, so the hex color closely matches the look of the color in InDesign.

 Alt text, an important component in accessibility on the web, is collected from the document in many forms.
 Button names from the Buttons panel are used, script labels are used (when available), and Alt text from the Object Export Options is used (when available).
 When textframes are rendered as images and no Alt text is provided using the options listed above, in5 will use text from the textframe as Alt text.